Last mile (transportation)

+Bicycle sharing systems such as Washington, D.C.'s Capital Bikeshare.
+According to Martens cycling solutions can increase the practical distance within which passengers can reach destinations.

-In supply chain management and transportation planning, the last mile or last kilometer is the last leg of a journey that comprises the movement of passengers and goods from a transportation hub to a final destination.
+In supply chain management and transportation planning, the last mile or last kilometer is the last leg of a journey that comprises the movement of passengers and goods from their point of origin or a transportation hub to a final destination.
+The last mile in a journey could incur significant problems in a journey, even leading to people giving up on their journeys or using different modes of transport to overcome the final leg of a journey.
 The concept of "last mile" was adopted from the telecommunications industry, which faced difficulty connecting individual homes to the main telecommunications network.
-Similarly, in supply chain management, the last mile describes the logistical challenges at the last phase of transportation getting people and packages from hubs to their final destinations.
+Similarly, in supply chain management, the last mile describes the logistical challenges at the last phase of transportation, getting people and packages from hubs to their final destinations.

-Last-mile delivery is an increasingly studied field as the number of business-to-consumer (b2c) deliveries grow, especially from e-commerce companies in freight transportation, and ride-sharing companies in personal transportation.
+Last-mile delivery is an increasingly studied field as the number of business-to-consumer (b2c) deliveries grows, especially from e-commerce companies in freight transportation, and ride-sharing companies in personal transportation.
 Some challenges of last-mile delivery include minimizing cost, ensuring transparency, increasing efficiency, and improving infrastructure.

+The last mile problem

+The last mile in a journey in the transportation of people refers to the last leg of a journey, usually from the moment a passenger descends from a mode of transportation and most traverse the final leg of the journey to reach the destination.
+According to John Pritchard and Karel Martens, in some instances because of transportation or land use planning the last part of a journey could incur significant problems in a journey, even leading to people giving up on their journeys or using different modes of transport to overcome the final leg of a journey.
+The last mile problem refers to last mile being the most expensive stage of the entire logistics journey.
+In fact, it accounts for 53% of total delivery costs.
+The factors for the high costs of last mile delivery are numerous: